Click through and use these 50 tips to get the most mileage out of your money and live large on any size budget.

 Check With Savings Apps

-With savings apps downloaded to your smartphone, deals follow you wherever you go.
+With smartphone savings apps, deals follow you wherever you go.
 Whether you're waiting to buy tickets at the movie theater box office or in the checkout line of your favorite retailer, an app like RetailMeNot can help you apply additional savings right up to the last minute.
 You can stop worrying about discount FOMO once you get the right tools in the palm of your hand.

 Use Facebook to Unclutter Your Life